-'''

-DECISION

-'''

-meeting date: 20 NOVEMBER 2012 title: REVIEW OF FEES AND CHARGES submitted by: DIRECTOR OF RESOURCES principal author: TRUDY HOLDERNESS
+title: REVIEW OF FEES AND CHARGES

+principal author: TRUDY HOLDERNESS

 - 1.1 To seek member approval on proposals to increase this committee's fees and charges with effect from 1 April 2013. - 1.2 These proposals are the first stage in the review of this committee's budget for the forthcoming 2013/14 financial year.